AWS Systems Manager Service Level Agreement

 This AWS Systems Manager Service Level Agreement (“SLA”) is a policy governing the use of AWS Systems Manager and applies separately to each account using AWS Systems Manager.
 In the event of a conflict between the terms of this SLA and the terms of the AWS Customer Agreement or other agreement with us governing your use of our Services (the “Agreement”), the terms and conditions of this SLA apply, but only to the extent of such conflict.
 Capitalized terms used herein but not defined herein shall have the meanings set forth in the Agreement.

-AWS will use commercially reasonable efforts to make Systems Manager available with a Monthly Uptime Percentage for each AWS region, during any monthly billing cycle, of at least 99.9% (the “Service Commitment”).
-In the event Systems Manager does not meet the Service Commitment, you will be eligible to receive a Service Credit as described below.
+AWS will use commercially reasonable efforts to make each priced feature of AWS Systems Manager available with a Monthly Uptime Percentage for each AWS region, during any monthly billing cycle, of at least 99.9% (the “Service Commitment”).
+In the event any priced feature of AWS Systems Manager does not meet the Service Commitment, you will be eligible to receive a Service Credit as described below.

-Service Credits are calculated as a percentage of the following charges paid by you for the applicable priced Systems Manager feature for the monthly billing cycle in which the Monthly Uptime Percentage for a given AWS region fell within the ranges set forth in the table below:
+Service Credits are calculated as a percentage of the total charges paid by you for the applicable priced AWS Systems Manager feature in the affected AWS region for the monthly billing cycle in which the Monthly Uptime Percentage for a given AWS region fell within the ranges set forth in the table below:

 |Monthly Uptime Percentage||Service Credit Percentage|

 |Less than 99.9% but greater than or equal to 99%||10%|

 |Less than 99% but greater than or equal to 95%||25%|